anupkv1/imageDrawer/README.md

 ## ShapeDrawer
 ###### This is a small demo app that invokes a RESTAPI to fetch the mock data and draws shapes dynamically on the the image at given co-ordinates.

+###### To Run the app we need to install node.
+Navigate to backend and do npm start. navigate to frontend and open index.html...

 - ###### Server is built using node-express
   -----------------------------------------